fe-data/fe-docs/docs/getting-started/settings.rst

    https://api.postmarkapp.com/email

-It is possible to log Postmark *Bounce* and *Spam complaint* events in the log-table of *Fast Events*.
+It is possible to log Postmark '*Bounce*', '*Spam complaint*', '*Subscription change*' and '*Manual suppression*' events in the log-table of *Fast Events*.
 You can configure this in the webhooks section of the Postmark dashboard.
+For the moment other events are discarded.
 Use this as URL ``https://fillinyourdomain.com/wp-json/fast-events/v1/email/webhook/postmark``.
 Furthermore: make sure you enable
 Basic authentication and use a valid WordPress user and an application password.
+Do **not** include the message content in the webhook!

 Sendgrid API settings
 ^^^^^^^^^^^^^^^^^^^^^